What type of course is it?

 - gained an understanding of the importance of intellectual property and patenting as a key element of commercialisation

 The programme is delivered over a twelve month period on a part-time basis.
-Semester once classes commence in early September and continue to December with examinations taking place in mid-December.
-Classes in semester two recommence in late January and continue until early May, with examinations taking place in mid-late May.
+Semester once classes commence in early September and continue to December.
+Classes in semester two recommence in late January and continue until early May.
 Students will be required to complete a project, which is due for submission in late June.

 The programme is delivered using a blended approach, that is, a combination of distance/online learning materials combined with face-to-face tutorials and seminars.
 The online element facilitates the learning in tandem with the distance-education, hardcopy materials and periodic classroom contact.
 Students will be required to attend seminars on average once per month.
-Seminars will be held on a revolving basis at NUIG, UL and UCC.
-A sample schedule from 2015/2016 is available here.
+Seminars will be held on a revolving basis at NUIG,and UCC.

-Modules are assessed by a combination of written assignments during the semester and a formal examination at the end of each semester.
+Modules are assessed by a combination of written assignments during the semester.
+There are no written examinations.
 A selection of assignments will be group based.
 The project module will be assessed completely by continuous assessment and is ideally based upon a project carried out within the student’s own organisation.

 The programme comprises 30 ECTs of course credit.
 There are four individual modules and a project to complete.
 Each module is worth 5 ECTs while the company project is worth 10 ECTs .